12

 – o0'.

-Nov 10, 2013 at 19:26
+Commented Nov 10, 2013 at 19:26

 • @KyriakosKyritsis in Italy there are a lot of regional slangs and sometimes you can find variations of a proverb in a specific regional slang.
 When you ask for "regional variations", are you looking for variations in "official" italian or variations in "regional slang"?
-Nov 11, 2013 at 9:57
+Commented Nov 11, 2013 at 9:57

-• A friend of mine used to say "avere la botte piena e la moglie bottana", but I don't think it qualifies as an "official" variant. :-/ Nov 11, 2013 at 14:41
+• A friend of mine used to say "avere la botte piena e la moglie bottana", but I don't think it qualifies as an "official" variant. :-/ Commented Nov 11, 2013 at 14:41

 3 Answers 3